 This breed was developed in England when British goats crossed with bucks of African and Indian origin.
 Goats were among one of the very first domesticated animals, and they have been part of human life as companions and sources of hides and food for millennia.
 Many thousands of years of selective breeding have produced a large of number of breeds specialized for different purposes and climates.

-The individual barnyard animals at Outback Station are rotated in and out of the petting zoo at various times of the day.
+Contact yard animals always have access to a quiet time area when they need a break from human affection.
 Guests may enjoy time with the animals anytime except during the coldest or rainiest conditions, but it will always be a surprise to find which specific breeds and individual animals are there to greet them.

 The Nubian goat’s coat is short and fine with a glossy appearance.
 They can be either solid in color or multicolored, usually black, red, or tan.
 A mature female stands at least 30 inches at the withers (top of the shoulder blades) and weighs 135 pounds or more.
 Males stand at least 35 inches at the withers and weigh at least 175 pounds.
 These goats have a distinctly raised, rounded nose in profile.